-The bubble itself is rarely a major cause for concern, although young Australian households looking to purchase their first home will disagree.
+The bubble itself is rarely a major cause for concern, although young Australian households looking to buy their first home will disagree.
 The problem, of course, is that every bubble eventually pops and this correction is typically violent and painful, for two reasons.

-First, asset prices often fall faster than they rise, so the downward correction can destroy value in a very short space of time.
+First, asset prices often fall faster than they rise, so the downward correction can destroy value in a very short time.
 And second, most bubbles are fuelled by debt, because the only way a bubble can expand in the later stages is if the demand for the asset is bolstered by debt.